emagiz/emdocs/mds/microlearning/crashcourse-platform-create-transformation-xml-to-xml.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-static-input-read-note.png"></p>

-Okay, now that we know again what we wanted to fill in lets take you through the steps of how you can make this happen.
+Okay, now that we know again what we wanted to fill in let us take you through the steps of how you can make this happen.
 First, select the option static input (green circle).
 This will lead you to the following pop-up

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-static-input-pop-up.png"></p>

-As the note states we always want to fill in the string value: Microlearning eMagiz Academy.
-In other words we need to fill in a constant with this value.
+As the note states, we always want to fill in the string value: Microlearning eMagiz Academy.
+In other words, we need to fill in a constant with this value.
 That should look as follows.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-static-input-pop-up-solution.png"></p>